Paul Manafort signals he intends to plead guilty before new trial

 Manafort had denied the allegations and pleaded not guilty.
 Even after his indictment last October, though, prosecutors say he continued to commit crimes by tampering with witnesses.
 The discovery of his witness contacts led to a superseding indictment in June and Manafort's jailing ahead of his trial.

 In addition to the witness tampering counts, Manafort had been formally charged with acting as an unregistered foreign agent, conspiring to launder money and lying to the FBI and Justice Department about the nature of his work.
-Court papers filed in the case indicated that he could have faced between 15 and 19 1/2 years in prison under federal guidelines.
+Court papers indicated that he could have faced between 15 and 19 1/2 years in prison under federal guidelines.

-The charges do not relate to Russian interference in the 2016 presidential election.